Me (Paula Cole song)

 "Me" is a song written, produced, and performed by American singer-songwriter Paula Cole.
 It was released as the third and final single from her second studio album, This Fire (1996), in February 1998.
 Released only to radio, the song entered the top 40 on the US Billboard Hot 100 Airplay chart and peaked at number 17 on the Billboard Adult Top 40.
-In Canada, the song reached number 20 on the RPM Top Singles chart.
-A promotional CD was also issued in Germany.
+In Canada, the song reached number 20 on the RPM 100 Hit Tracks chart.
+A promotional CD was also distributed in Germany.